 For businesses registered with the ACRA:

-The WP is usually valid for up to two years, and is subject to foreign workers’ contract with the associated employer.
-Additionally, employees entering Singapore on a WP visa are not permitted to apply for dependent’s pass for family.
+The WP is usually valid for up to two years and is subject to the foreign workers’ contract with the associated employer.
+Additionally, employees entering Singapore on a WP visa are not permitted to apply for a dependent’s pass for their family members.

-WP can only be applied for by the employer on the worker’s behalf.
+WPs can only be applied by the employer on the worker’s behalf.
 The processing time for a WP is one to seven working days.